madMAx43v3r/mmx-node/docs/README.md

-# Contributing to MMX Docs
+# Contributing to MMX Documentation

-If you would like to contribute to MMX Docs, you can do so by following these steps:
+If you would like to contribute to MMX Documentation, you can do so by following these steps:
 1. Fork the repository
 2. Clone *your fork* repository and cd into it
 3. Create a new branch